mealaud/mealaud.github.io/content/axioms/_index.md

 #### Axiom #1
 >> 1. It will be okay.
 {{%nl%}}
 I don't know what okay will mean in say a year, or even a week from now, but I know that I will know on that day itself.
 I can't predict a priori what my life will be like, but I may live it and decide in any moment of introspection.
-Regardless of what this definintion may be, I know that I can endure.
+Regardless of what this definition may be, I know that I can endure.
 I know that I can persevere.
 I know I can.
+I can.
 {{%nl%}}{{%nl%}}

 #### Axiom #2
 >> 2. I am my world's Atlas.
 {{%nl%}}
 I must lift the weight of my world.
-My hands may faulter, my knees may buckle, but I cannot yield---I must not yield.
+My hands may falter, my knees may buckle, but I cannot yield---I must not yield.
 This is not to say that I must suffer, or succeed, alone.
-This is moreso to point out that I am the crux of every action in my life.
+This is to point out that I am the crux of every action in my life.
 I aim the executer of thoughts.
 I am the executer of my actions.
 I am the principle bearer of the burden of my life---in all its successes and failures.
 {{%nl%}}

 #### Axiom #3